 Run: A run is a sequence of 3 or more cards of the same suit.

-Determining Dealer and Dealing The Cards
+Determining the Dealer and Dealing The Cards

 |Number of Players||Cards to be Dealt to each Player|

-Now you know How to Play Rummy.
+This is How to Play Rummy.
 Play with your friends and family and enjoy.